Rhys-LIT/perfect-parking-fyp/docs/thesis.md

 # Project Management {#project-management-1 .Appendix:-H1}

-\"I bring order to chaos\" - The Borg Queen, 2373

-A few sentences about how the project was managed.
-A bit about the code, the document, the research, budget and timing, management frameworks and so on.

 ## Report Structure {#report-structure-2 .Appendix:-H2}

 ## Code Style Guide {#code-style-guide-1 .Appendix:-H2}

-\"This appears to be a region of space that doesn\'t have many rules.
-But I believe we can learn something from the events that have unfolded.
-In a part of space where there are few rules, it\'s more important than ever that we hold fast to our own.\" -- Captain Janeway, 2372

 ### Naming conventions {#naming-conventions .Appendix:-H3}